oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-to-other-microservices/helidon-to-other-microservices.md

 You need to have completed the `Databases with Helidon` module.

-## Service to service communications
+## Step 1: Service to service communications

 For one thing (person, program etc.) to talk to another it does of course need to talk the same language, in the case of microservices this is generally based on the ideas in REST, which is an **architectural style, not a standard** (Anyone who tries to say that REST is a standard should go read the [Wikipedia REST article](https://en.wikipedia.org/wiki/Representational_state_transfer))